Transporting Hazardous Material, Legal Issues

 Transportation License issued by the CHP (VC §32000.5):

-Hazardous materials shipments (unless specifically excepted)
+Hazardous materials shipments (unless specifically excepted) for

-for which the display of placards is required per VC §27903.
+which the display of placards is required per VC §27903.

-Hazardous materials shipments in excess of 500 lbs.,
+Hazardous materials shipments in excess of 500 lbs., transported

-in greater amounts in the same manner.
+amounts in the same manner.

 A valid legible copy of the carrier’s Hazardous Materials